vigneshsweekaran/flipdazed.github.io/_posts/2019-10-30-08-functions-and-editors.md

 ## Exercise 8.5: Recursion

+This is not really an exercise but it is worth being aware of as recursion is a typical interview question.

 You can also call a function itself from within itself!
 As an example the Fibonacci Series can be written

 ```python